snowman-repos/book/project_managers/README.md

 And there you have it, a WBS document, matching both the output dimension of phase X and the input dimension for phase Y. Split by competencies, bound to web project phases and reflecting the actual deeds and work packages for everyone to see and track throughout the project’s lifecycle.
 Splendid!

-Download WBS Template »

-In the final part of this brilliant series, Part 4, Michael talks about Sloth, the last of the Web Project Management deadly sins.
-It deals specifically with the constant struggle Web Project Managers have when trying to allocate resource to their projects only to discover there is none available.

 7. SLOTH – “WE DON’T HAVE MORE RESOURCES!”
 As Sam Barnes comprehensively covered in his recent article “Web Projects: How to keep the peace when making decisions”, one of the saddest facts in a Web Project Manager’s life is indeed the multitude of expectations they to deal with, for example: